 Breitling Exospace B55

-The “Breitling Exospace B55″ is powered by the thermo-compensated SuperQuartz, in-house Breitling caliber B55, which runs off a rechargeable battery that can last up to two months!
+The “Breitling Exospace B55″ (Ref#: EB5510H2/BE79/235S/E20DSA.4) is powered by the thermo-compensated SuperQuartz, in-house Breitling caliber B55, which runs off a rechargeable battery that can last up to two months!
 The SuperQuartz movement supposedly keeps time up to ten times more accurately than standard quartz.
-The watch is COSC certified, comes mounted to either a black or blue TwinPro strap and will retail for approximately $8,900.00 USD.
+The watch is COSC certified and comes mounted to either a black or blue TwinPro strap.
+For more up to date information visit the official Breitling website here.

 Video courtesy of: Breitling